 7. Asking for a referral

 Definitely email.
 From a client’s perspective, it’s not an urgent or very important message.
-Schedule a series of follow up emails asking for a referral based on the best day and hour to get in touch from above.
+Schedule a series of follow-up emails asking for a referral based on the best day and hour to get in touch from above.
 If you happen to be on the phone with a recent client or industry partner don’t be afraid to mention it though.

 8. Scheduling an appointment